 The Solar Cycle: The sun is a creature of habit.
 It likes to create sunspots (and vary its output and activity) on a regular basis.
 In fact, sunspot occurrence rises and falls on an 11 year cycle.
 The periodic peak of sunspot activity is called the solar maximum, and the periodic lull in activity is called the solar minimum.
-In the current cycle, we experienced a very long and low solar minimum at the end of year 2008.
-The sunspot numbers have been increasing since to a predicted solar maximum sometime in 2013.
-The plot below shows the monthly average of sunspot number counts (black line and smoothed blue line) as well as the prediction for coming years as this cycle peaks and subsides (red line).
-The plot covers 20 years total time, from 2000 to 2019.
+In the previous solar cycle (#24), we experienced a very long and low solar minimum at the end of year 2008.
+The sunspot numbers increased to a solar maximum in 2013-2014, then decreased again to solar minimum in 2020.
+Cycle 25 is beginning to ramp up in 2021 and early 2022.
+The plot below shows the monthly average of sunspot number counts (black line and smoothed blue line) as well as the prediction for coming years as cycle 25 peaks and subsides (red line).
+The plot covers about 20 years total time, from 2010 to 2030.

 Solar Flares and Eruptions: One last topic on solar activity – solar flares and eruptions.
 Occasionally the sun hiccups and produces a very intense projection of radiation called a solar flare.
 When a solar flare is directed toward the earth the very intense ionizing radiation can reach deeply into the atmosphere and create greater-than-normal ion densities in the low D layer of the ionosphere.
 Interestingly, this has a negative effect on HF skip propagation.
 What’s going on?

 However, when a solar flare intensely energizes the D-layer of the ionosphere, the D-layer may subsist for longer periods and may also increase the absorption of higher frequencies such as those in the 20m to 10m bands.
-When this occurs HF radio communications are severely disrupted due to the enhanced D-layer absorption, and we amateurs have little choice but to wait until the conditions pass and the ionosphere gets back to normal so we can play skip radio again.
-Solar flares tend to ebb and flow with the solar cycle, just like the sunspots, and they can be disruptive of HF communications for several days at a time.
+When this occurs HF radio communications are severely disrupted, or "blacked out," due to the enhanced D-layer absorption, and we amateurs have little choice but to wait until the conditions pass and the ionosphere gets back to normal so we can play skip radio again.
+Solar flares tend to ebb and flow with the solar cycle, just like the sunspots, and they can be disruptive of HF communications for several hours to as long as a few days.

 The Bottom Line: Now you have a better idea of how the sun affects our ham radio fun.
 The bottom line effects can be summed up as follows:

-- The higher HF bands (10m – 17m) will be most effective for skip propagation during the solar maximum, occurring approximately every 11 years.
+The higher HF bands (10m – 17m) will be most effective for skip propagation during the years near solar maximum, occurring on an 11-year cycle.
 Some of these higher HF bands may not be open during the lower activity portions of the solar cycle.